Ayumu-J-S/JosephusProblem/README.md

 The program receives its input from the command line, and must have either two or three command-line parameters:

-- First, the number of zealots (must be from from 1 to 50)
+- First, the number of zealots (must be from from 2 to 50)

-- Second, the "elimination gap" (the number n mentioned above)
+- Second, the "elimination gap" (the number n mentioned above, has to be more than 2)

 - Third, and optionally, an integer seed value (>0) for the random generator